Nine-story high-rise building

-- Near 15th Avenue North and Albrecht Boulevard
+- Located near 15th Avenue North and Albrecht Boulevard

 - Two double rooms share a common foyer with shower and toilet facilities

-- 24-hour computer cluster on lower level of dining center
+- 24-hour computer lounge on lower level of dining center

-- Connected to West Dining Center by tunnels (meal plan required for all residents)
+- Connected to the West Dining Center via tunneling system

-Seim Hall, floors 8 and 9 comprise the Wellness Community, in which residents focus on all dimensions of wellness.
+Floors 8 and 9 of Seim Hall comprise the Wellness Community, in which residents focus on all dimensions of wellness.
 Community members also pledge to abstain from alcohol and tobacco use, both on and off campus.
 More information about the Wellness Community and other learning environments may be found here.